darryncampbell/DataWedge-Multiple-Activity/README.md

 | The [SWITCH_SCANNER_API](https://techdocs.zebra.com/datawedge/latest/guide/api/switchscanner/) (or similar)  | Make a temporary modification to the current profile, for example changing the scanner or the scanner parameters.  | [The DataWedge API](https://techdocs.zebra.com/datawedge/latest/guide/api/)  |
 | The [SET_CONFIG_API](https://techdocs.zebra.com/datawedge/latest/guide/api/setconfig/)  |  Make a permanent change to the specified profile | [The DataWedge API](https://techdocs.zebra.com/datawedge/latest/guide/api/)  |

-Although any of the above mechanisms could technically work, the "Profile activity association" technique is the recommended approach for handling scanning across multiple activities.
+Although any of the above mechanisms could technically work, **the "Profile activity association" technique is the recommended approach for handling scanning across multiple activities**.

 1. Create the DataWedge Profile or Profiles your application requires.
-If you need different activities to have different data capture behaviour, for example, to recognize different symbologies, then create multiple profiles.
-If your application will only have a single data capture configuration across multiple activities then a single profile will suffice.
+  - If you need different activities to have different data capture behaviour, for example to recognize different symbologies, then create multiple profiles.
+  - If your application will only have a single data capture configuration across multiple activities then a single profile will suffice.
-Profiles can be created through [the DataWedge application](https://techdocs.zebra.com/datawedge/latest/guide/createprofile/) on the device, through the [CREATE_PROFILE](https://techdocs.zebra.com/datawedge/latest/guide/api/createprofile/) API or [mass deployed](https://techdocs.zebra.com/datawedge/latest/guide/settings/#massdeployment).
+  - Profiles can be created through [the DataWedge application](https://techdocs.zebra.com/datawedge/latest/guide/createprofile/) on the device, through the [CREATE_PROFILE](https://techdocs.zebra.com/datawedge/latest/guide/api/createprofile/) API or [mass deployed](https://techdocs.zebra.com/datawedge/latest/guide/settings/#massdeployment).
-2. Associate the appropriate profiles with their corresponding activities
+2. [Associate](https://techdocs.zebra.com/datawedge/latest/guide/createprofile/) the appropriate profiles with their corresponding activities
 3. Deploy your application.
 The scanner configuration will be automatically managed by DataWedge.

 ## Example

 This [example application hosted in github](https://github.com/darryncampbell/DataWedge-Multiple-Activity) uses two activities, each associated with a different profile, imaginatively named "First Profile" and "Second Profile".

-The DataWedge profiles are not automatically created for you, to use this app, first install it then create two profiles and associate them with the demo app as shown below:
+**The DataWedge profiles are not automatically created for you**, to use this app, first install it then create two profiles and associate them with the demo app as shown below:

 Two profiles, one for each activity